bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

 ## for Loops

 Most of the time, for loops are used to iterate over all of the items in an array.
-Using the index access technique we can access each item in the array.
-To do this, we use the `.length` method as the stopping point for the loop.
+Using the index access technique, we can access each item in the array.
+To do this, we use the `.length` method as the stopping point for the loop:

 ```javascript
     const studentsNames = ['Dan', 'Maria', 'Sara', 'Raj'];